 Conditions are ripe for life insurers to recapture market share online.
 An ongoing pandemic has renewed interest in protection, driving a 40-50% increase in digital life insurance sales from pre-pandemic levels.

-Yet if the experience of digital life insurer PolicyMe and life and property insurer Canadian Premier, is any indication, digital life insurance distribution remains a largely untapped opportunity.
-Both companies partnered with RGA to unravel a mystery: Amid a global health crisis, lockdowns and social distancing, why haven’t life insurers sold even more policies online?
+Yet if the experience of digital life insurance advisor PolicyMe and life insurer Canadian Premier is any indication, digital life insurance distribution remains a largely untapped opportunity.
+Both companies partnered with RGA to unravel a mystery: Amid a global health crisis, lockdowns, and social distancing, why haven’t life insurers sold even mored policies online?

 Recent digital sales growth is deceptive because it is based on very small numbers.
 By most estimates, direct channels (from mail to mobile) accounted for only 6% of all life insurance sales, a number that had been flat for six years.
-The fully digital portion of those sales represents an even smaller sliver, despite aggressive efforts to access the underserved middle market.
+Despite aggressive efforts to access the underserved middle market, the fully digital portion of those sales represents an even smaller sliver.
 Of the consumers who do begin their life insurance search online, only a small percentage complete those transactions.

-Insurers have placed big bets on the idea that consumers will trade the lower cost of a traditional, in-person purchasing for the speed, simplicity, and no-touch convenience of online purchases.
+Insurers have placed big bets on the idea that consumers will trade the lower cost of a traditional, in-person purchase for the speed, simplicity, and no-touch convenience of online purchases.

-But what if the problem with digital insurance is not too much complexity, but too little?
-And what if customers won’t buy without the best of both worlds—the ease of the digital purchasing journey and the comprehensiveness of fully underwritten coverage?
-Through their partnership with RGA and Canadian Premier, PolicyMe offered both benefits in a new and highly successful digital life insurance product.
+What if customers won’t buy without the best of both worlds - the ease of the digital purchasing journey and the comprehensiveness of fully underwritten coverage?
+Through its partnership with RGA and Canadian Premier, PolicyMe offered both benefits in a new and highly successful digital life insurance product.

 Recently Andrew Ostro, CEO and Co-Founder, PolicyMe; Graham Kent, Chief Operating Officer, Canadian Premier; and Braam Kruger, Vice President, Business Development, RGA Canada, shared a case study in collaboration at the RGA Global Bancassurance and Alternative Distribution Seminar.
 This exclusive virtual discussion included insurers, banks, insurtechs, and other ecosystem players.
-Summary highlights from their discussion follow.
-To learn more about alternative distribution solutions and insights, contact us:
+Here are some key highlights from the case study discussion.

 Zeroing in on the Canadian market PolicyMe serves, the decline in life insurance ownership has mostly been among traditional (typically family) market segments.
 This has occurred despite the increased availability of digital life insurance options.
 What does this say about the opportunity in underserved markets?

 Now, there are challenges when looking to successfully sell life insurance through a digital channel.
 The first of these is the need to offer education.
 The fact remains that customers need advice when purchasing life insurance, even when buying through a self-directed online process.
 Even online retailers offer publicly visible customer product reviews and make suggestions based on a customer’s purchasing history.
-Nine out of 10 consumers research products on Amazon.com before making a purchasing decision.
+Most consumers research products on Amazon.com before making a purchasing decision.

-To address this, and negate the need for advice, insurers have simplified products, but this approach hasn’t met consumer expectations.
+To address this, and to negate the need for advice, insurers have simplified products.
+Yet this approach hasn’t met consumer expectations.
 What is needed is a better way to communicate and ultimately establish the need for coverage.
-This needs to be done in a way that builds trust, which, in turn, is critical for converting clicks into sales.
+This needs to be done in a way that builds trust, which is also critical for converting clicks into sales.

 That’s why the approach of PolicyMe is so effective.
 It’s all about empowering the consumer to make an informed assessment.
 The result has been conversion rates that are much higher than anything else in the Canadian market.

-Ostro: When we started, it was quite simple.
+Ostro (PolicyMe): When we started, it was quite simple.
 We wanted to see if we could crack the online distribution problem for life insurance.
 What we saw was essentially 60% of life insurance buyers starting their search online, but only a small percentage were buying the product digitally.
-So, something was missing; Something was preventing people from completing purchases online.
+Clearly, something was missing; something was preventing people from completing purchases online.

 Let’s delve a bit deeper on that last point.
-What do you say to critics who argue that the old maxim is true – life insurance is sold, not bought – and therefore, to build a business, consumers will always need a broker?
+What do you say to critics who argue that the old maxim is true – life insurance is sold, not bought?

 The problem?
 People often associated the insurance purchase with a binary decision: Do I buy it, or do I not?
 And as we all know, the choices can be much more complicated.
 There are many different policies and options.
 Each decision can have huge coverage and cost implications.
 Many who start their online journeys get stuck when they reach the sections related to term length and coverage amount.
-They quickly realize that these decisions are complicated.
+They quickly realize that these decisions are not so simple, and this can lead the consumer to feel overwhelmed or to fear making the wrong selection.
 It’s easier to stop the online process and go to an advisor.

 At the end of the day, we're still selling a promise – and when that is offered online, it can appear risky if consumers don't fully trust what’s happening on the back end.
 By educating people, we build credibility.
 Until the customer can feel confidence in his or her decision, no one is going to pull the trigger.

-Kent: Not undervaluing the education component is something insurance companies bring to partnerships with entrepreneurs.
-We also offer expertise in regulation, licensing, and so on.
+Kent (Canadian Premier): Insurance companies should not undervalue the education component they bring to partnerships with entrepreneurs, alongside offering expertise in regulation, licensing, and so on.
 Being able to educate within the industry is a big piece.
-It's both rewarding and helps bring our entire industry along.
+It's both rewarding and helps bring our entire industry forward.

 Finding out what customers need and want and educating them on options sounds simple.
 So why is it so difficult?

-Kent: From the start we focused on converting as many customers into sales as efficiently as possible.
-That meant ensuring that money and time spent on risk selection and underwriting is directed toward the right cases.
-So, a lot of the focus has been on optimizing that customer journey around the risk selection – but without changing the risk profile.
-We just changed the way we ask questions, the way we use words, and the way we explain the process.
+Kent (Canadian Premier): From the start we focused on converting as many potential customers into sales as efficiently as possible.
+That meant ensuring that money and time spent on risk selection and underwriting would be directed toward the right cases.
+A lot of the focus has been on optimizing the customer journey around the risk selection – but without changing the risk profile.
+Changing the way we ask questions, the way we use words, and the way we explain the process became key components.

 This solution becomes self-fulfilling.
 The more applicants complete the process, the more efficient this model becomes.
-It's quite interesting from a renumeration and policy administration perspectives.
+It's quite interesting from a policy administration perspective.
 We’ve really optimized that process to get it to a price point that works for consumers and our partners.

 We may not be able to solve all problems in insurance, but we need to focus on the right problems – we still need to bring our products to market rapidly and underwrite them well.

-Also we learned that we should not reinvent what’s already there.
+We also learned that we should not reinvent what’s already there.
 For example, it doesn’t make sense to reinvent an underwriting philosophy when there are insurers who have the experience data.
-It’s a game that you just cannot win.
+It’s a game that you just can't win.
 Some of our key services are built in-house, like our databases.
-But we also learned to leverage through microservices the experience and knowledge of partners, including several RGA companies,.
+But we also learned to leverage through microservices the experience and knowledge of partners, including several RGA companies.

-Kent: Strong relationships and trust among partners are so important; a solid relationship allows you to have those uncomfortable conversations about failure and about focus.
+Kent (Canadian Premier): Strong relationships and trust among partners are important; a solid relationship allows you to have those uncomfortable conversations about failure and about focus.
 These discussions helped push decisions.
 Another important lesson is that you can't think of the product launch as the finish.
-All three parties continue to work very closely since we’ve launched, discussing improvements that are needed.
-How can we how can we speed certain pieces of the application up?
+All three parties have continued to work very closely since we’ve launched, discussing improvements that are needed.
+How can we speed certain pieces of the application up?
 What can we do to improve the product offering?
-So, our relationship has continued, and that is driving a lot of a lot of the success that we're having.
+So, our relationship has continued, and that is driving a lot of the success that we're having.

 What is the future of alternative distribution?
 Are we thinking about this consumer in the wrong way?